Becoming Her: How to Grow Into a New You (Even When You Still Feel Stuck)

-- Jun 18
+- Jun 18, 2025

 - 4 min read

-You know that feeling when you’re trying to grow, trying to evolve—but somehow, parts of the old you just won’t let go?
-Maybe it's old habits, people pleasing, self-doubt, or even just the voice in your head that says, “Who do you think you are?”
+You know that feeling when you’re trying to grow, trying to evolve, but somehow, parts of the old you just won’t let go?
+Maybe it’s old habits, people-pleasing, self-doubt, or even just the voice in your head that says, “Who do you think you are?”

-1. Acknowledge the Stretching Season
+1. Acknowledge the Stretching Season on Your Growth Journey

 Growth often starts with discomfort.
-You’re not broken—you’re just stretching.
+You’re not broken, you’re just stretching.
 And stretching doesn’t always feel good.

 It can feel like: